alexholcombe/brms_psychometric_variableGuessRate_lapseRate/docs/index.md

 ## Why is estimate of logSigma so much larger (shallower) than actual value?

+Not modeling a factor, including participant differences, results in a shallower slope.

 Discrepancy of 0.37 between my logSigma, -1.61 and what brms estimated, -1.24 Works in this seemingly super-simple case:
 [logSigma_wrong](logSigma_wrong_minimal_example/logSigma_wrong.html)